Gerapy/Gerapy/docs/en/source/installation.md

 gerapy
 ```

-If a similar output appears, the installation is successful:
+If it prints like this, the installation is successful:

 ```
 Usage: gerapy [-v] [-h] ...